lonelyStar211/FB_FANN/README.md

 Site: http://leenissen.dk/fann/wp/

-fb_FANN.zip is sorce of the translation from C to FreeBasic
+fb_FANN.zip is source of the translation from C to FreeBasic

 inc and samples are the headers and sample code for Windows and Linux